 Commercial Pilot Training: Fees in India

 The total commercial pilot training fees in India depend on the license, school, and aircraft type used during flying hours.
-On average, students spend between ₹40-55 lakhs to complete their CPL.
+On average, students spend between ₹45-75 lakh to complete their CPL, with the figure rising further when type rating is included.

 Best Commercial Pilot Training Institutes In India